carlospalol/money/README.rst

 XMoney
 ======

-You can use ``money.XMoney`` (a subclass of Money), for automatic currency conversion while adding, substracting, and dividing money objects (+, +=, -, -=, /, //).
+You can use ``money.XMoney`` (a subclass of Money), for automatic currency conversion while adding, subtracting, and dividing money objects (+, +=, -, -=, /, //).
 This is useful when aggregating lots of money objects with heterogeneous currencies.
 The currency of the leftmost object has priority.

 .. code:: python